-The Interview may be the most difficult part of any selection procedure or the most easy.
+The Interview may be the most difficult part of any selection procedure or the easiest.
 After clearing the technical barriers its time to face an exam where you cannot revise your answers or leave them for later — the interview.
-Here are some tips and tricks to help you perform your best in any interview; whether it’s for college, a job or qualification.
+Here are some tips and tricks to help you perform your best in an interview; whether it’s for college, a job or qualification.

-1. Be confident: the key of a successful interview is confidence.
+1. Be confident.
+The key to a successful interview is confidence.
 If you believe that you are the right person for the job/course and are confident then it’s likely that your interviewer will believe that too.

 2. To improve your confidence talk more, you can practice by facing the mirror and talking.
 Talk about yourself, your dreams and your strengths.
 Focus on speaking fluently without stumbling or fidgeting.

 3. It’s essential that whichever language you speak in, you should have a good command over the language.
 Brush up some basic grammar rules.